OpenNews/srccon/sessions_about.md

 * [3 Ways To Facilitate A Great Conference Session](https://opennews.org/blog/srccon-facilitator-recs-one/), by ProPublica’s Sisi Wei
 * [How We Facilitated A Huge, Participatory, Highly Charged SRCCON Session](https://opennews.org/blog/srccon-facilitator-recs-two/), by NPR’s Alyson Hurt
-* [Teaching and Brainstorming Inclusive Technical Metaphors](https://source.opennews.org/articles/teaching-and-brainstorming-inclusive-technical-met/), by Vox Product's Nicole Zhu
+* [Teaching and Brainstorming Inclusive Technical Metaphors](https://source.opennews.org/articles/teaching-and-brainstorming-inclusive-technical-met/), by Vox Product’s Nicole Zhu
 * [Stuck in a Rut?
-Tackle Newsroom Frustrations With Board Games](https://source.opennews.org/articles/newsroom-frustration-games/), by Sara Konrad Baranowski of the Iowa Falls Times Citizen and Andrea Suozzo of Vermont's Seven Days
+Tackle Newsroom Frustrations With Board Games](https://source.opennews.org/articles/newsroom-frustration-games/), by Sara Konrad Baranowski of the Iowa Falls Times Citizen and Andrea Suozzo of Vermont’s Seven Days

 If running a session sounds like a lot of effort…it is!
 But it can also be really energizing, and it means that people who are brand-new to the community—or to a topic—can make excellent facilitators if they're willing to put in a little prep time.
 We provide group and one-on-one support to help facilitators prepare for their sessions, and we can help match you with a co-facilitator if you're pitching solo and want someone to work with you on the ground.
+If you're thinking about pitching a session for SRCCON 2018, [check out our Proposal Guide](/sessions/proposal-guide).
+We'd love to hear from you!

 ## Sessions From Previous SRCCONs